AgentMC/Sao19/Translate/En/Part7.md

 "...
 Unlike Central Cathedral built by Higher Priest Administrator’s sacred art, that castle was carved out of a rocky mountain with human hands."

-Having heard the words of Kirito, Ronnie also sighed unwillingly.
+Having heard the words of Kirito, Ronye also sighed unwillingly.

 "How many months... years did it take?"